 Rosie O'Donnell biography

-Actress, comedienne, talk show host, and author.
-Born March 21, 1962, in Commack, New York.
-The middle of five children, she is the daughter of Roseann and Edward O'Donnell, a homemaker and an electrical engineer.
+Actress, comic, talk show host and author Rosie O'Donnell was born Rosann O'Donnell March 21, 1962, in Commack, New York.
+The middle of five children, she is the daughter of Roseann and Edward O'Donnell, a homemaker and an electrical engineer, respectively.
 Being one of five children had its challenges.
 "We weren't poor—my father was an electrical engineer.
 But there were five children.
 The kids who went to school with us in Dix Hills [New York] would all get Camaros on their 16th birthdays.
 And at our house, we had a Plymouth Volare with an AM radio.
 All five of us kids had to use that car.
 We went to the flea market to buy clothes, not Macy's," O'Donnell later said.

 She told Robert Hoffler of Buzz, "Everybody was doing drugs and drinking, and I was just this little girl on the road, scared in her room."